 This piece has been ethically designed and made by hand by Silver Scene Ltd in our workshops in Bali, Indonesia.
-It is an exclusive Silver Scene design and is limited to one piece only.
+It is an exclusive Silver Scene design with very limited numbers.

 Please be aware that opals are delicate stones that can break when knocked against a hard surface.
 Prolonged exposure to water can also damage them so it is always advisable to take off any opal jewellery before showering or bathing.

 Blue Topaz has been used in jewellery for over 2000 years.
 It was once believed that Topaz would protect the wearer from dark magic.
 In the 12th century Saint Hildegard, a German nun, believed that Blue Topaz could cure blindness by soaking the stone in wine for 3 days and then rubbing it gently on the eyes.